 Symptoms of Methadone Overdose

-It’s important to remember that methadone is an opioid, and like other opioids, overdosing on the medication is a concern.
-Any time someone takes more methadone, mixes methadone with other substances, or changes the way they take methadone, there is a risk of overdose.
+Like other opioids, overdosing on methadone is a concern.
+Someone who takes more methadone than prescribed, mixes methadone with other substances, or changes how they take methadone is at risk of overdose.

 Signs of a methadone overdose include:3,5